Posted on 31/03/2015 by Phillip Island Nature Parks

 The birds are known to flock to the San Remo bridge lights.
 As in past years, the bridge lights will be switched off for a few nights around April 25 during the peak of departure.
 Signs will be placed at either end to warn drivers of the changed traffic conditions.

-“We thank SP AusNet, Vic Roads and Bass Coast Shire Council for their assistance in ensuring the safe migration of the birds from Phillip Island,” said Mr Burgan.
+“We thank SP AusNet, Vic Roads and Bass Coast Shire Council for their assistance in ensuring the safe migration of the birds from Phillip Island.”

-Nature Parks’ staff and volunteers will be patrolling areas where the birds land on roads, particularly around Surf Beach, Cape Woolamai and near the Penguin Parade.
-A training session for volunteers will be conducted on Wednesday April 17.
-Those interested in volunteering should contact Graeme Burgan on 5951 2873 or email@example.com.
+Nature Parks staff will be patrolling areas where the birds land on roads, particularly around Surf Beach, Cape Woolamai and near the Penguin Parade.

 Since the inception of the Shearwater Rescue Patrol in 1999, hundreds of birds have been saved from the roads as they attempt to fly.
-Community support and volunteers have been instrumental in reducing the number of shearwaters killed or injured on roads.
+Community support has been instrumental in reducing the number of shearwaters killed or injured on roads.

 About short tailed shearwaters: